SHARE THIS PAGE:

 Posted: June 18, 2007

-(WEST PATERSON, NJ)- The Independent Wrestling Federation joins forces with the
+(WEST PATERSON, NJ)- The Independent Wrestling Federation joins forces

-Alfred H. Baumann Free Public Library in West Paterson to promote their annual Summer Reading Program.
+with the Alfred H. Baumann Free Public Library in West Paterson to promote their annual Summer Reading Program.

-the library's summer reading program, including T-shirts, bandanas, event tickets and autographed photos.
+in the library's summer reading program, including T-shirts, bandanas, event tickets and autographed photos.

 IWF stars including Kevin Knight, Franciz and Nick Sabre made a guest appearance at the library's summer reading